ConnectedLib/connectedlib10/modules/assessment/index.md

 {% include how_to_use.html %}

 At the end of each section, there are additional resources for you to explore further on your own if you choose.
 Ready to get started?
-Let’s begin with Section 1: Introduction to Assessment and Evaluation.
+Let’s begin with [Section 1: Introduction to Assessment & Evaluation](section-1-0.html).